 That divide is even more apparent now, with both Google and Apple recently unveiling monthly subscription platforms in which in-app purchases are either disabled or nonexistent.
 Whether or not that model, effectively the Netflixization of mobile gaming, sticks is anyone’s guess.
 What’s certain is that, between AAA dynamos and innovative indies, games designed for your phone or tablet are bigger than ever.

-Here are 21 mobile gaming companies you should know.
+Here are 21 mobile game companies you should know.

 Location: Redwood City, Calif.